arvin-ds/FIFA21_PCA_Clustering_and_Predictive_Modeling/README.md

   Data Preprocessing is an integral step that took up about 60% of the time in this project.
 It started with dropping problematic variables, and lead to some functional data cleaning of object types to numeric (ie. Value observation of '€625K' to 625000).

   Feature Engineering in this project was composed of two parts -  1.
-Creating variables that conote the general position of a player relative to their Best Position (BP) and 2. created a variable for BMI (body mass index) with the given height and weight observations for each player.
+Creating variables that connote the general position of a player relative to their Best Position (BP) and 2. created a variable for BMI (body mass index) with the given height and weight observations for each player.

  I begin modeling with a Principal Component Analysis of the data.
 I then perform K-Means clustering on two PCA dimensions which leads me to some very interersting discoveries upon which I elaborate further in the results section.